kylln20/WRO_FE_2023-24/README.md

     - Hook on the left to hold the power cable in place
 7. **Servo Attachment**: attaches to the servo motor and controls steering

+Although we have support to stabilize the camera structure, we found that the camera still shakes slightly during test runs.

+Although this does not greatly impede the camera's performance, a more stable one-piece mount for the camera may be beneficial to increase the durability and simplicity of the car.

 #### Motors
 Our car uses a `Furitek Micro Komodo Brushless Motor`.
 Brushless motors refer to the lack of small "brushes" in the motor that a brushed motor would have.
 This design reduces motor friction, improving lifespan, torque, efficiency, and acceleration.